camunda/blog.camunda.org/content/post/2017/06/camunda-bpm-custom-batch-1.0.0.md

 There are a lot of ideas which are planned for the next versions:

-- Provide possibility for using of a data collector class
+- Provide possibility for usage of a data collector class
-- Provide a timer job for automatically triggering of batch creation
+- Provide a timer job for automated triggering of batch creation
-- Provide a service bean for creation of the batch (additionally to the builder)
+- Provide a service bean for creation of the batch (in addition to the builder)
 - Provide helper utils to simplify testing
 - And many more...